DynoTheCrux/DynoTheCrux.github.io/lessons/012_timingAndGraphs/lesson.md

 ## Start a new empty project

-Make sure you are using the *empty activitiy* template.
+Make sure you are using the *empty views activitiy* template.
 First thing you can do is to delete the *Hello World* in the layout file.

 ## Create the application structure